Get Started: What Enrollment Entails

 This individual has specialized knowledge in your program of interest.
 You and your Enrollment Counselor will discuss your academic and career background and how they fit with WGU’s program offerings and nature of study.
 Our emphasis is on counseling you to make the best possible decision about your future—whether it’s with WGU or not.
 (Our counselors are non-commissioned professionals.)
-When you’re ready, your Enrollment Counselor will guide you through the admissions process.

 Your Enrollment Counselor is available to you by phone and email.

 A college education is a significant commitment.
 Often the hardest part of the journey is getting started.
-The admissions process is designed to help you learn about the nature of WGU's academic program and the support you’ll have throughout your degree program.
+The admission process is designed to help you learn about the nature of WGU's academic program and the support you’ll have throughout your degree program.